Johnny Guitar-1954

 Grade: A

-A Man Called Ove is a wonderful 2016 Swedish film, honored with a Best Foreign Language Film Oscar nomination, that is just a darling watch-in fact, the film is wonderful.
+A Man Called Ove is a fantastic 2016 Swedish film honored with a Best Foreign Language Film Oscar nomination and is a darling watch.

-Equal parts whimsical, humorous, and heartbreaking, the film churns up emotions in me brought to the surface, and that is quite telling about the experience.
+Equal parts whimsical, humorous, and heartbreaking, the film churns up emotions brought to the surface, which is quite telling about the experience.

 The film is magical in a sense.

-The lovely scenery of Sweden also abounds, making A Man Called Ove an unexpected marvel and certainly worth checking out for good film lovers.
+The lovely scenery of Sweden also abounds, making A Man Called Ove an unexpected marvel worth checking out for good film lovers.

 Through flashbacks, we are taken on a journey through the past as we learn all there is to know about Ove.

-The film as a whole is a beautiful experience and, admittedly, I worried at first that A Man Called Ove would be too lighthearted and sentimental- just the type of foreign language film the Academy far too often recognizes in place of darker, more complex (and in my mind, deserving) films.
+The film is a beautiful experience.
+I worried that A Man Called Ove would be too lighthearted and sentimental.
+The type of foreign language film the Academy far too often recognizes in place of darker, more complex (and, in my mind, deserving) films.

-A Man Called Ove is not exactly dark, but certainly not trivial or fluff either.
-I found the film rich with great writing and character development.
+A Man Called Ove is not exactly dark, but it is certainly not trivial or fluff.
+The film is rich with excellent writing and character development.

-Romance is also a major theme of the film, but not in a corny way.
-For a good portion of the running time, Ove’s deceased wife Sonja is a complete mystery.
+Romance is also a significant theme, but not in a corny way.
+For much of the running time, Ove’s deceased wife, Sonja, is a complete mystery.
 We only know that Ove misses her terribly and cannot wait to be with her in the afterlife.
 We only get brief glimpses of her photo on the table.

 When finally introduced to the story, we see them both in their younger years, filled with hope and promise.
 I beamed with delight during these wonderful moments.
-The scenes of their innocent first dates and the connection they develop are heartwarming and innocent.
+The scenes of their innocent first dates and the connection they develop are heartwarming.

-Later, when Sonja’s story is wholly explored, we come to a new appreciation for Ove and why he is the way he is in present times- we understand him better and the character develops.
+Later, when Sonja’s story is fully explored, we show a new appreciation for Ove and why he is the way he is today.
+We understand him better, and the character develops.

-Some of the paths that life takes Ove and Sonja are tear-inducing and emotional, largely due to the character and personality that Sonja possesses.
-On the heels of the Ove and Sonja back-story, we are treated to scenes of Ove and his father, in the past.
+Some paths that life takes Ove and Sonja down are tear-inducing and emotional, primarily due to Sonja’s character and personality.
+Along with the backstory of Ove and Sonja, we are treated to scenes of Ove and his father in the past.

 Oscar Nominations: Best Foreign Language Film